markjfisher/fujinet-nio/docs/architecture.md

 These boundaries ensure that FujiNet-NIO remains portable, maintainable, and scalable as we add more platforms, devices, and protocols.

+### Platform services

+Some capabilities (e.g. Wi-Fi link bring-up) are platform services rather than IO devices.
+They are initialized by platform bootstrap and/or a service manager, then used by devices (e.g. network backends) without coupling device init time to link bring-up time.

 ---

 # **Build Profiles, Channels & Transports**